ShirShachar/CSC211H_ShirShachar_HonorsProject_Spring2022/README.md

 * In my application, you start with a login window and once you enter your values it's directing you to the main menu.
 There you have three options - About the rumor app, 5g information, and the rumor game.
 The most challenging was the rumor game, where the user needed to enter answers to questions of True or False. then I need to define if the input is correct and show back the answer to the user so he'll know how many points he achieved.

 # Accomplishments
-* Succesfullly incorporated all major advanced programming techniques learnt in my 211H class.
+* Successfully incorporated all major advanced programming techniques learnt in my 211H class.
 * Learnt QT framework and QT API
 * Adherence to the project schedule